1005 N. Marion St.

 At Sammis Law Firm, P.A., we limit our practice to representing clients within the criminal justice system.
-Our firm takes a full-service approach to criminal defense at each stage of the case.
+Our criminal defense law firm takes a full-service approach.

 What Kind of Criminal Cases Does the Firm Handle?

-We also represent clients for Hillsborough County Ordinance Violations and municipal violations issued by the City of Tampa, the City of Plant City, the City of Temple Terrace, and other local municipalities.
+We also represent clients with Hillsborough County Ordinance Violations and municipal violations issued by the City of Tampa, the City of Plant City, the City of Temple Terrace, and other local municipalities.

-We fight a variety of criminal cases throughout Hillsborough County, Hernando County, Pasco County, Pinellas County, Manatee County, and Polk County, Florida.
+We fight various criminal cases throughout Hillsborough County, Hernando County, Pasco County, Pinellas County, Manatee County, and Polk County, Florida.

 We take a scholarly approach to fighting criminal charges by using cutting-edge legal research techniques and filing innovative motions to suppress evidence or dismiss the charges.